andgineer/fastapi-celery/README.md

 ./up-dev.sh -d backend
 ./test.sh --host 127.0.0.1
 ```

 This command run local server and test it.
-It will skip unit tests that cannot be run for external server.
+It will skip unit tests that cannot be run for external server (marked as `unittest`).